danielabar/meblog/src/markdown/learning-from-screencasts.md

 Typically these will be broken down into smaller sections rather than one massive recording.
 When taking the course, you can select which video to watch, then use the video player controls to pause, go forward, go back, speed up and so on.
 There is no time limit to complete the course, and no one is taking attendance.

-Even prior to the pandemic, I've found this style of learning to be optimal as it supports an [async lifestyle](../working-towards-asynchronous-future).
+After experimenting with many different [learning approaches](../how-to-learn-new-things), I've found this style of learning to be optimal as it supports an [async lifestyle](../working-towards-asynchronous-future).
 No need to commute to a particular location or be online at a specific hour.
 You login whenever you have time and go at your own pace.
 However, there are some pitfalls that can derail the learning experience.

 ## Passive Learning